manuelroemer/stumatch-backend/README.md

 If you are seeing an error, you should re-check the connection string configuration.

+> **⚠️ Important:**<br/>
+> It can happen that the seeding process doesn't terminate.
+In that case you can do so manually
+> via `CTRL+C` once the `Seed data created.` message appeared.

 ### Running the Application

-At this point, you can run the application.

-If you are using [VS Code](https://code.visualstudio.com/) (recommended), you can simply run and debug the application using `F5`.

-Alternatively, you can run the application using the terminal:
+At this point, you can run the application using the terminal:

 ```sh
 npm run start
 ```

-Either way, you can now access the server's API at `localhost:4040`.
+You can now access the server's API at `localhost:4040`.